-During FY2014, three Members of the Authority were officers/trustees of participating institutions and during FY2013, four Members of the Authority were officers/trustees of participating institutions.
-During the years ended June 30, 2014 and 2013, the Authority purchased loans totaling \$21.3M and \$22.9M, respectively, in principal balance, from the institutions.
-At June 30, 2014 and 2013, \$171.1M and \$182.7M, respectively, of loans purchased from those institutions were outstanding.
+During FY2015, two Members of the Authority were officers/trustees of participating institutions and during FY2014, three Members of the Authority were officers/trustees of participating institutions.
+During the years ended June 30, 2015 and 2014, the Authority purchased loans totaling \$22.2M and \$21.3M, respectively, in principal balance, from these institutions.
+At June 30, 2015 and 2014, \$161.5M and \$171.1M, respectively, of loans purchased from those institutions were outstanding.

-11. DEFINED CONTRIBUTION PLAN
+11. DEFINED CONTRIBUTION PLANS

 All employees of the Authority participate in a defined contribution plan, the Massachusetts Educational Financing Authority Retirement Saving Plan (the "Plan").
-The Authority annually contributes an amount equal to 11% of an employee's annual gross salary.
-The Authority also matches 50% of employee contributions up to a maximum of 6% to the Deferred Compensation Plan of the Massachusetts Education Financing Authority (the "Deferred Plan").
-Total employee contributions to the Deferred Plan for the years ended June 30, 2014 and 2013 were \$350K and \$362K, respectively.
+The Authority annually contributes an amount equal to 11% of an employee's annual gross salary to the Plan.
+The Authority also matches 50% of employee salary contributions up to a maximum of 6% to the Deferred Compensation Plan of the Massachusetts Education Financing Authority (the "Deferred Plan").
+Total employee contributions to the Deferred Plan for the years ended June 30, 2015 and 2014 were \$312K and \$350K, respectively.
 Vesting at 100% occurs in the Deferred Plan after two years of employment.
-It is the Authority's policy to fund contributions on a current basis.
-Total retirement plan expense for the years ended June 30, 2014 and 2013 was \$594K and \$575K, respectively.
-The Authority pays administrative expenses of the Plans for the plan participants and TD Ameritrade is the custodian of the plan's assets.
+It is the Authority's policy to fund contributions to both plans on a current basis.
+Total retirement plan expense for the years ended June 30, 2015 and 2014 was \$585K and \$594K, respectively.
+The Authority pays administrative expenses of the plans for the plan participants and TD Ameritrade is the custodian of the plan assets.